TLINDEN/viking-mode/README.md

 In such a case, those will be deleted as well.
 The greedy behavior may be turned off however.

+Another  variant  is  to  use  viking mode  together  with  the  great expand-region mode (available  on melpa).
+If installed  and enabled, a region  is first  marked using  expand-region and  then deleted.
+This makes the deletion cascade language aware.

 # Install

 To use, save viking-mode.el to a directory in your load-path.